If you check the definition of

 Holy is not a clown in wide

-that they don't hate and only love, as part of an composed theatre, designed
+uttering that they don't hate and only love, as part of a composed

 Men cannot declare men Holy as to the meaning in God's eyes: only God can?